Kiran760043/Blocking-vs-Non-Blocking/readme.md

 From Fig 2,  *xb, yb, zb* are blocking outputs and *x, y, z* are non-blocking outputs.
 We are going to concentrate from 20ns to 80ns to understand the concept.
 Input a, b, c change at  20ns simultaneously, all the blocking outputs are evaluated and updated immediately.
 Whereas, the non-blocking outputs require three clock cycles to produce the correct output.
 At 20ns,  expression for *x* evaluates *a* and *b* with current inputs; expression for *y* evaluates with current input of *c* and previous output of *x* because *x* is not yet updated with the new value.
 Similarly, *z* is evaluated with previous value of *y*.

-> Hence, we can conclude that when model purely combinational circuits blocking is preferred, while modeling sequential circuits non-blocking is preferred.
+> Hence, we can conclude that when modelling purely combinational circuits blocking is preferred, while modeling sequential circuits non-blocking is preferred.

 ##### Reference
 1. [Cummings, Clifford E. "Verilog Nonblocking Assignments With Delays, Myths & Mysteries."
 Synopsys User Group Meeting (SNUG), Boston.
 2002.](http://www.sunburst-design.com/papers/CummingsSNUG2002Boston_NBAwithDelays_rev1_3.pdf)